 On November 1, 2017 the adopted changes of the residential development standards, that were approved by the City Council on September 19, 2017, took effect.
 [Note: The Planning Commission completed its review and transmitted its findings to City Council on June 5, 2017]

-The new regulations will go into effect November 1, 2017 -- before that time, development projects submitted to the City's planning staff will be vested under the old regulations.
+Development projects submitted to the City's planning staff prior to November 1, 2017, will be vested under the old regulations.

 The City is planning a series of Information Sessions geared towards architects, builders, arborists and other building professionals.
 These sessions will provide an overview of the new regulations, new process and impacts to projects, with plenty of time to answer questions.
 The information sessions will have an informal, discussion-based format focused around the topics of interest to those in attendance.

 Residential Code Overview: Thursday, November 30, 2017, 4:00 pm in Council Chambers at Mercer Island City Hall

 Focus on Trees: Thursday, December 7, 4:00 pm in Council Chambers at Mercer Island City Hall

 Residential Code Overview: Tuesday, December 12, 2017, 4:00 pm in Council Chambers at Mercer Island City Hall